lzqsd/TransparentShapeDatasetCreation/README.md

 ## Prerequsites
 In order to run the code, you will need to prepare:
 * Laval Indoor scene dataset: Please download the dataset from this [link](http://indoor.hdrdb.com/).
 We use 1499 environment map for training and 645 environment map for testing.
 Please turn the `.exr` files into `.hdr` files, since our renderer does not support loading `.exr` files yet.
+Please save the training set and testing set in `./Envmap/train` and `./Envmap/test` separately.
-* Optix Renderer:
+* Optix Renderer: Please download our Optix-based renderer from this [link](https://github.com/lzqsd/OptixRenderer).
+There is an Optix renderer included in this repository.
+But that renderer is specificly modified to render the two-bounce normal.
+Please use the renderer from the [link](https://github.com/lzqsd/OptixRenderer) to render images.
 * Colmap:
 * Meshlab: